 You can’t manage your time unless you know where it is going, so regardless of what method sticks out to you in this list, you need to audit yourself first.
 Maybe you spend twenty minutes looking at emails that should only take ten.
 Perhaps you have a habit of looking at your phone every time you hit a wall, and then you end up cycling through your social media for an hour.
 There will be time sinks in everyone’s life, and pinpointing yours is going to make it easier to see what changes you need to make.
 Toggl is a great tool to look into it.

 Productive people cannot live according to the clock.
 When you are checking the clock after every hour of work you do to find it has only been fifteen minutes, you’re going to lose your motivation quickly.
 If you know that there are certain things you must do every day, the best thing you can do to stop yourself from dreading hard tasks and procrastinating is to block your time.
 The first two hours of your day set aside for one specific type of work, the next two hours to another, and so on.
 This is similar to batching tasks.
+And if you’re interested in limiting your time, you should read about time boxing technique.

 This method breaks your day into small and highly focused chunks broken up by short breaks; this technique is excellent for those of you who feel that your work tends to feel tedious.
 It’s also great for anyone who may have trouble focusing for extended periods of time.
 It is named Pomodoro after the tomato-shaped timer that the inventor used to help himself study in school.
 It’s simple, 25 minutes of work, with five-minute breaks in between.
 After 4 Pomodoros, you would take a more extended break of 15-30 minutes.